NickCraver/nickcraver.github.com/blog/_posts/2016-03-29-stack-overflow-the-hardware-2016-edition.markdown

 When we spec out our hardware, we look at a myriad of requirements that help determine what to order.
 I've never really written this mental checklist down, so let's give it a shot:

 - Is this a scale up or scale out problem?
-(Are we buying one bigger machine, or a few smaller ones?)
+(Are we buying one bigger machine or a few smaller ones?)
   - How much redundancy do we need/want?
 (How much headroom and failover capability?)
 - Storage:
   - Will this server/application touch disk?
 (Do we need anything besides the spinny OS drives?)